 - Venture debt has many types, with term loans being the most common

 Non-dilutive financing becomes more popular in a down market because it doesn’t take valuations or equity into account.
 Multiples –the metrics that can help startups gauge the market and determine their valuation – are currently down.
 This could suggest a rise in non-dilutive financing on the horizon

 “Founders are thinking, we need anti-dilutive capital because the market multiples at present are maybe going to cause them to raise on a down round,” said Caroline Tkatschow, Director, Innovation Banking at CIBC.

 Very few investors are writing a check for an equity financing round after the first call.
 It might take two years after your initial meet-up before they’re ready to invest.

 That’s where the “ABF” acronym comes into play.
 “Always Be Fundraising” doesn’t mean that you should be selling off pieces of your company at every turn.

 “It doesn’t necessarily mean you are always taking on capital,” Midkiff said.
 “It’s a relationship-building effort…The significant majority of companies that we invested in, we met 18 months prior, 24 months prior.”

 Once you get to know a potential VC partner, tell them your plan for the next 12 months.
 It’s much easier to ask for capital once you’ve executed that plan and returned for another discussion.

-So what does startup fundraising look like in 2022?
-It might involve some non-dilutive funding that allows you to make it through the next few months and affords you time to grow relationships with potential partners.
-Landing a new investment partner includes having a clear plan, knowing your worth and seeking out the right VCs for you.
+So, what does startup fundraising look like in 2022?
+It might involve some non-dilutive funding that allows you to make it through the next few months and affords you time to grow relationships with potential colleagues.
+Landing a new investment fellow may include having a clear plan, knowing your worth and seeking out the right VCs for you.